What is a central heating inhibitor and do you need it?

 What is a Central Heating Inhibitor?

 The central heating inhibitor is a chemical solution that protects your central heating system.
-Along with things like a magnetic filter, it also helps to keep you boiler system running efficiently, which can prolong its life span.
+Along with things like a magnetic filter, it also helps to keep your boiler system running efficiently, which can prolong its life span.
+It is important to add a central heating inhibitor to your system to prevent future contamination and corrosion.

 What does an Inhibitor do in Central Heating?